jericks-umich/commpact/README.md

 Run `rebuild.sh` to rebuild everything.

-You will need to source 'setenv' before running veins (Veins invokes SUMO).
+You will need to source `setenv` before running veins (Veins invokes SUMO).
 ~~~~
 . setenv
 ~~~~